August William Hutaf: Career

 Hutaf was an advertising executive and held positions at various companies as an art director.

 In 1914, he resigned as art director of the United States Printing and Lithographing Company to become art director of the A.M.
 Briggs Company.
 In this position he was in charge of prepping posters and handling selling plans for advertisers.
 In 1921, Hutaf was listed as the former vice president of Einson Litho, Inc., and former art director of the United States Lithograph Company of the William H. Rankin Company.
 He was also associated with the outdoor advertising company, Ivan B. Nordhem of New York.

 In 1908, two Leap Year postcard sets designed by Hutaf were released by Paul C. Koeber and Illustrated Postcard Co.

 In 1916, Hutaf was awarded $1,000 by the Poster Advertising Association for the best poster to advertise poster advertising.
 His design featured a waterfall with gold and purple mountains in the background.
 A rainbow and "Niagara-green" silhouette is in the foreground.
 Its purpose was to symbolize the "beauty, power, and impressiveness' of poster advertising.

 In 1917, Hutaf illustrated a recruitment poster for WWI Tank Corps.
-It encouraged men to join the US Tank Corps, which was a relatively new unit at the time.
+It encouraged men to join the Tank Corps, which was a relatively new unit at the time.
 In this same year, Hutaf was elected to be a member of the American Press Humorists Association.

 Hutaf served as the chairman of the poster committee in the First Annual Exhibition of Advertising Paintings and Drawings of the Art Directors Club.